ddimensia/countup_timer/README.md

 # Countup Timer
-Simple count up timer using a Adafruit Trinket M0 and an HT16K33 7 Segment display
+Simple count up timer using a Adafruit Trinket M0 and an HT16K33 7 Segment display.
+The [interrupt_timer.ino](arduino/interrupt_timer.ino) version is the most up to date and the only version that yields accurate time.
+It starts counting by seconds for the first 10 minutes and then switches to hours:minutes.
+This works good as a pit timer if the device is on batter backup and the driver remembers to reset the clock on pit-in.

 This is just a simple implementation of a countup timer that starts at 0 and counts up, displaying hours and minutes since the device first powered on.
-It's set to start flashing the time at the 2 hour mark as this was setup for a use case where there was a 2 hour limit on an activity.
+It's set to start flashing the time at the 1 hour 50 minute mark as this was setup for a use case where there was a 2 hour limit on an activity.

 The initial implementation was done with CircuitPython and is in the [circuitpython](circuitpython) directory.